linuxacademy/content-gitops/docs/Commands.md

 $ kubectl create namespace flux
 ```

 The following is the fluxctl install command used to deploy the flux pods to a cluster within the flux namespace.
+This is the example used in the "Installing with GitHub Lab".

 ```
 fluxctl install \